 The Commure Authentication API allows developers to access the information and services needed for their apps to work, while ensuring the security of healthcare data.
-To accomplish this, our server implements the HL7 SMART App Launch protocol for authentication.
+For most browser-side applications, the preferred authentication mechanism will be HL7's SMART App Launch protocol.

 The SMART App Launch protocol is an extension of OpenID Connect.
 In addition to user identity information like emails and names, the protocol also provides contextual, healthcare-specific information to applications.
 For example, the SMART protocol allows apps to be launched from within an electronic health record (EHR) system for interacting with a particular patient's medical record.
 In this example, the SMART protocol provides the app with the FHIR resource ID of the patient in question.